Tracey Ullman: A Class Act: Background

 After the conclusion of The Tracey Ullman Show in 1990, Ullman decided to take a break from television.
 She had no desire to return to the format as the demands of doing a weekly show in front of a live studio audience left her exhausted.
 She also felt creatively fulfilled.
 In 1991, Ullman was pregnant with her second child and decided to focus her attention on motherhood.

-In 1992, her husband, independent British television producer, Allan McKeown placed a bid a television franchise in the South of England.
+In 1992, her husband, independent British television producer, Allan McKeown placed a bid for a television franchise in the South of England.
 Included with his bid was a potential television programming lineup which included a Tracey Ullman special.
 Thinking nothing of it, Ullman continued enjoying her less hectic schedule.
-To her horror, McKeown's bid was successful, forcing her to return television.
+To her horror, McKeown's bid was successful, forcing her to return to television.

 She decided on a new format and to shoot the entire show on location.
 This would allow her ample time to apply makeup, wigs, and other accoutrements for the characters at a reasonable pace.
-When it came to a premise, Ullman decided to focus the show on the British class system, a subject that's interested her since childhood.
+When it came to a premise, Ullman decided to focus the show on the British class system, a subject that had interested her since childhood.
 Tracey Ullman: A Class Act premiered on 9 January 1993 on ITV.

 Format

-The show features four sketches, with the first acting as bookends.
-Ullman plays a total of eleven characters; she's accompanied in the sketches by Monty Python alum Michael Palin who also plays multiple parts.
+The show features four sketches, with the first acting as a bookend.
+Ullman plays a total of eleven characters; she's accompanied in the sketches by Monty Python alumnus Michael Palin who also plays multiple parts.